 Basketball uniforms have always appeared to be a sign of confidence, power and unity for the team.
 From red to greens, whites and blues, teams have experimented with some unusual color combinations and designs that have given both shivers and laughter to fans and players alike.
 You can find the same in basketball shoes with their many unique designs and styles.
+The history of the NBA includes some very interesting uniforms for sure.
 Here are some of the more colorful, strange and unusual uniforms.

 1. Atlanta Hawks (1995-99)